 At Buglawton Primary School, we take a hands-on, investigative approach to Science.
-We believe that children learn best and will remember what they learn from 'doing' and by carrying out experiments.
+We believe that children learn best and will remember what they learn from 'doing' and by carrying out experiments and investigations.
 It is important for children to test out theories and see what happens when things go wrong in order to develop their enquiring minds.
 We encourage our pupils to predict what they think will happen, test out theories, and then discuss their findings.

 We are participating in the Congleton High School photography competition, showing signs of spring.
 Below is an entry from one of our Year 5 pupils.
 All entries have now been sent to Congleton High School and we await to hear if any of our entries have been successful.